YouTube

 THE OLD MAYA BAY

-Let’s fast forward the horrendous part, these things happen and everyone travelling today was for a better word…in the same boat.
+Let’s fast forward to the horrendous part.
+These things happen, and everyone travelling today was in the same boat.

 A lot has changed at Maya Bay since I was last here, including no longer being able to sail into the bay itself and instead having to dock at the rear and take the short walk.
-For years it was a free for all, any boat was permitted to came in, throw their anchor on the coral and the 1000s of daily passengers then went to town as they wished.
+For years, it was a free-for-all; any boat was permitted to come in, throw its anchor on the coral, and the 1000s of daily passengers and travelers, just like David hopping and exploring everything the bay had to offer.

-Looking back it was a bit wild, but what surprised me was Thailand were happy to reduce the numbers and look after their assets, something that will no doubt happen across the world as we become more aware of the damage that we do!
+Looking back, it was a bit wild, but what surprised me was that Thailand was happy to reduce the numbers and look after their assets, something that will no doubt happen across the world as we become more aware of the damage that we do!

 Maya Bay beach in Thailand.
 Boat ride from hell, island hopping from heaven